 Bocca South

 Bocca South is located west of La Croix-des-Gardes.
-This area had long time been neglected but was recently transformed into a new social and cultural hub with a brand-new beachfront promenade.
-It offers a multitude of beaches along the Boulevard du Midi and there are plenty of kiosks offering snacks and drinks.
+This area had long been neglected but was recently transformed into a new social and cultural hub with a brand-new beachfront promenade.
+It offers a multitude of beaches along the Boulevard du Midi, and there are plenty of kiosks offering snacks and drinks.

 Accommodation options are scarce in this part of Cannes.
 However, with the recent transformations, I believe that it’s just a matter of time before some hotels will start operating here.